 After reading Deganit Nuur’s categories, I was thinking about what type suits me the most.
 It is hard to answer it.
 I have found characteristics in all categories that are true for me.
 I feel “Lesser Yang” is true for me most.
 For me, a healthy work-life balance is essential in my life.
 I am hungry for advantages (new things) in my life, and I am constantly learning and growing; I must always learn a new skill.
 And the extra energy, which is often much more than in others, is so true for me.
 It took a long time to use it wisely.
 I need a lot of physical activities; I need to do some sports every day.
 Otherwise, I feel very anxious.
 And yes, there was a time when I was thinking of why I felt so stressed when everything was fine with me.
 This extra energy turned against me, as Nuur said too.

 Moreover, I think we can have different dominant energies in different life periods.
 For example, suppose a woman is after a ten-year relationship and spends some years as a single focusing on her career, growth, and self-discovery.
 In that case, it is evident that her masculine energy is dominant, but this doesn’t mean that her core energy is male energy.

 How our relationships impact our masculine and feminine energies

 Also, I reckon the relationship in which we live also determines how we can use our core energies and live the real woman inside us in this relationship.
 If we are single or live in a relationship where we can’t live our feminine energies, the real woman inside us, it is crucial to find a hobby or different feminine things for ourselves; otherwise, we get ill.
-We cannot focus just only how to earn much more money or our career progress, which are very masculine activities, neglecting our feminine side within us.
+We cannot focus only on how to earn much more money or our career progress, which are very masculine activities, neglecting our feminine side.